Outlines the health, wellness, and retirement benefits that all current and potential employees are entitled to while on military leave.

 Service is defined as: the performance of duty on a voluntary or involuntary basis in a uniformed service and includes active duty, active training duty, National Guard inactive training duty, and time for an examination to determine fitness to perform any such duty.

 Employees are expected to notify their managers of military service requirements as soon as possible.
-Such notification should include their anticipated dates of duty.
+Such notification should be in writing (where practicable) and include their anticipated dates of duty.

 Employees/supervisors/managers should contact the human resources consultant in the Office of Human Resources at (603) 646-3411 for specific instructions.

 For the first 10 days of military service performed in the fiscal year, the employee will receive full Dartmouth pay.
 (Employees covered by a collective bargaining agreement may have more detailed compensation guidelines stipulated in their contracts.)
-If an employee is on extended active duty, the College pays the difference between an employee's military and Dartmouth pay, if his or her Dartmouth pay is higher.
+If an employee continues extended active duty beyond 10 days, Dartmouth pays the difference between an employee's military and Dartmouth pay, if the employee's Dartmouth pay is higher.
+The employee is required to remit evidence of active duty pay upon return from their leave to receive this compensation.

 At the end of active military service, employees are entitled to return to their same or an equivalent position, depending upon the length of military duty absence.
-Based on what is referred to as the "escalator" principle, a returning employee should be put in the same position in terms of seniority and rate of pay as if he or she did not take any military leave.
+Based on what is referred to as the "escalator" principle, a returning employee should be put in the same position in terms of seniority and rate of pay as if they did not take any military leave.

-An employee may continue health insurance coverage for him- or herself and his or her dependents up to a maximum of 24 months while he or she is on military leave.
-Employee contributions for health coverages, including the flexible spending account, can continue to be taken from the employee's paycheck on a pre-tax basis while the employee is on the Dartmouth College payroll.
-If the employee discontinues coverage while he or she is on military leave, the coverage will be reinstated upon his or her return to employment.
-If the employee was injured or has an illness aggravated by the period of military service, the obligation to cover that employee falls under the government health plan, not the College-provided plan.
+An employee may continue health insurance coverage for themselves and their dependents up to a maximum of 24 months while on military leave.
+Employee contributions for health coverages, including the flexible spending account, can continue to be taken from the employee's paycheck on a pre-tax basis while the employee is on Dartmouth payroll.
+If the employee discontinues coverage while on military leave, the coverage will be reinstated upon return to employment.
+If the employee was injured or has an illness aggravated by the period of military service, the obligation to cover that employee falls under the government health plan, not the Dartmouth-provided employee plan.
 Life insurance coverage is not available during military leave.

 Employees who are activated must provide at least verbal notice of their call to duty to their supervisors.
 They are not required to provide written proof prior to taking leave.
 Notice of their intent to return to work is also required.